-The Livn API is your one-stop shop for all tours and activities.
+The Livn API is your one-stop shop for all tours, activities & attractions.

 We have unified the live inventory and booking functionality of a large and ever-growing number of reservation systems in a single, stable and well-documented REST API.

 Connecting with the Livn API thus eliminates the need to develop your own clients for these various services, utilising an array of technologies (REST or REST-ey, SOAP, XMLRPC...), as well as the ongoing maintenance of the implementations.

 In addition, Livn, working directly with the tours and activities suppliers, offers you a clean, enriched, comprehensive and uniform data model and set of functionality, surpassing the scope of any one of our individual upstream reservation system APIs.

 - We are friendly, supportive and ready to help you when you are in need.

 - We are unconventional because we believe in, and actually allow, direct interaction between developers.

 - We are on a mission to bring some structure into the industry and we regard our fellow developers as allies.

 Livn’s Core Platform